bcralph/work/docs/15.4g/index.md

 Roles
 ---
 - Host: PC or Embedded Linux
+  Connect to collector by 'ttyACM' and open TCP sockets for
+  collecting data from sensor nodes.
 - Collector node: CC1352R1
 - Sensor node: CC1352R1

 Environment
 ---